GregWickham/Reanimator/index.md

 ![Reanimator gloss](/images/ReanimatorGloss.jpg)

-**The world is full of old software, running all types of businesses in all types of industries.**
+**The world is full of legacy software, running all types of businesses in all types of industries.**

 In our personal lives we're all accustomed to smartphones, tablets, and cloud services; but if you step behind the counter in one of those businesses and look at the dusty 14 inch CRT used by the hourly employees, chances are you'll see something like this: